 Emergency Permit Information

-In the event of an emergency (a situation that poses an immediate danger to life, health, property, or essential public services) the Executive Director, after consulting with the Commission’s Chair, may issue verbal authorization for work within BCDC’s jurisdiction that is necessary to handle the emergency.
+Emergency permits are issued for situations that pose an immediate danger to life, health, property, or essential public services.
+In the event of an emergency, the Executive Director, after consulting with the Commission’s Chair, may issue verbal authorization for work within BCDC’s jurisdiction that is necessary to handle the emergency.